Nutritious Strawberry Cheesecake Overnight Oats

 As a Registered Dietitian, I am all about creating easy, nutritious breakfast recipes.

-Healthy recipes with oats as the star ingredient are some of my favourite breakfast recipes, because oats are very versatile and good for us.
-And if you know me, you know that I love my overnight oats recipes!
+Oats are the star ingredient are some of my favourite breakfast recipes, because oats are very versatile and good for us.
+And if you know me, you know that I love healthy recipes with oats – especially overnight oats!
 I have so many variations of overnight oats here on my site:

 - Chocolate Peanut Butter Overnight Oats